zchee/golang-wiki/OpenBSD.md

 ## Longterm support

-Go aims to support the two most recent OpenBSD releases.
+Go aims to support the two most recent OpenBSD releases, because OpenBSD officially supports only the two most recent releases, and makes a best-effort attempt to maintain ABI support in consecutive releases.

 ## ulimits (` /etc/login.conf `)